11 December, 2012

 1 at constant exchange rates

-2 before amortisation of acquired intangibles and fair value remeasurements
+2 before exceptional items, intangible amortisation and fair value remeasurements

-- Now see full year profit substantially ahead of our earlier expectations
+- Board now anticipates full year profit ahead of its earlier expectations

 Ashtead’s Chief Executive, Geoff Drabble , commented: